kisunji/e/README.md

 ### Operator

 Operators are usually the developers or application support who are concerned with logging the logical stack trace of the error.
-By using the `const op = "funcName"` pattern we can easily build a chain of functions that were called down the stack to the error site.
+By using the `const op = "FuncName"` pattern we can easily build a chain of functions that were called down the stack to the error site.

 Logging `Error()` is sufficient to write the stack trace in this format: